 - Rituals and Ceremonies of the White Plum Lineage of the Soto Zen School

-- Several times a year I will lead retreats at the Center for Mindfulness and Compassion in Görlitz, the next time from April 12 – 14, 2019.
+Several times a year I will lead retreats at the Center for Awareness and Compassion in Görlitz; the next time is planned for fall 2020.

 Upcoming events at the Kanzeon Zen Center Düsseldorf.
 Due to the covid-19 restrictions these events take place online: